mlaanderson/database-js/README.md

 > Wrapper for multiple databases with a JDBC-like connection

 Database-js implements a common, promise-based interface for SQL database access.
-Inspired by Java, it uses connection strings to identify the database driver.
+Inspired by JDBC, it uses connection strings to identify the database driver.
 Wrappers around native database drivers provide a unified interface to handle databases.
-Thus, you don't need to modify your code (except the connection string) to change your database! 😉
+Thus, you can change the target database by modifying the connection string. 😉

 Database-js has built-in prepared statements, even if the underlying driver does not support them.
 It is built on Promises, so it works well with ES7 async code.